asagrekin/GamesInOne/reports/Week7Report.md

 - An issue we had was getting the Google Tests to recgonzie some of the work being conducted by the database such as the add functionality.

 Goal for next week:
 - By May 16 we plan to make changes based on Alpha Release feedback.
+We also plan to have handle the ability to order a list of games based on the users preference.

 ### Asa
 Last week's goal: